hmcts/pre-api/bin/migration/README.md

 Manages user roles migration.

 ### CourtManager
 Handles the migration of court-related data.
+An added 'Default Court' added for records with no data of which courts they're tried in.

 ### CourtRoomManager
 Manages the migration of courtroom data.